DuggzDev/DataStructures/DS/README.md

 Adjacency list - Each list is a linked list, finds adjancey between nodes | Time Complexity = O(N), Space Complexity = O(N + N)

+Depth First Search (DFS) is used for transversing a tree or graph data structure
+1. Pick a route
+2. Keep going until you reach a dead end, or a previously visited node.
+3. Backtrack to last node that has unvisited adjacent neighbours

 # Algorithms